-- configuration to use HTTPS only, using the latest protocols (e.g. TLS-1.2 or higher) - ensure that detailed error pages are not visible to external users

-- limit the maximum size of requests handled - filter requests by source domain name if possible
+- configuration to use HTTPS only, using the latest protocols (e.g. TLS-1.2 or higher) - ensure that detailed error pages are not visible to external users - limit the maximum size of requests handled - filter requests by source domain name if possible it is needed, it can be added manually using IIS Manager, after careful consideration of the security concerns in using NTLM.
+Instead, IIS can be configured to require Kerberos authentication and this is recommended, since NTML v1 has a number of vulnerabilities.

-Authentication is implemented via windows integrated authentication.
+Authentication is implemented via Windows integrated authentication.
 If NTLM v1 is enabled for the server and domain, this will be available to the IIS server front-end.
-However, IIS can be configured to require Kerberos authentication if NTLM is not secure.
-This is recommended, since NTML v1 has a number of vulnerabilities.
+However from SmartSpace 3.7, NTLM has been disabled as an authentication provider in the web site installer.
+If